 Barley turned on a dime and ran back to me, his body and head low, his tail tip wagging just a bit.
-In a flash of frustration, I grabbed him by the collar and pushed him inside.
+In a flash of frustration, I grabbed him by the collar and tossed him inside.
 He yelped.

 He immediately turned and put his ears all the way back, drawing his lips with them.
-His tail wagged from one ear to the other, his head low, and he licked the air as he stood on his paws, trying to reach my face.
+His tail wagged from one ear to the other, his head low, and he licked the air as he stood on his hind paws, trying to reach my face.

 For a dog who is normally not very touchy-feely, this was a big display.